nafizjiwa/JAVASCRIPT-Promises/README.md

             // first then:  10
             // second then:  20
             // last then:  40
-Each then receives the result of the previous then's return value.<br>
+Each .then receives the result of the previous then's return value.<br>
 If a promise has already resolved but then is called again, the callback immediately fires.<br>
 If the promise is rejected and you call then after rejection, the callback is never called. <br>

 ### catch
 The catch callback is executed when the promise is rejected:<br>